Dekadisk/HyperspeedRabbit/Readme.md

 | ESCAPE | pause the game and display the pause menu |
 | R | restart the game |

-///

 For more information, please use the in-game help menu, accessible by clicking the "Help" button in the main menu.

-///

-Please note that this project will not receive further updates.
+This project is over and will not receive further updates.